Illinois Compiled Statutes

 (c) Unless the person whose marriage is dissolved or declared

 invalid requests otherwise, the judgment under this Section shall contain a provision authorizing the person to resume the use of his or her former or maiden name, should he or she choose to do so, at any time he or she chooses to do so.
+If a judgment contains such a provision, the person resuming the use of his or her former or maiden name is not required to file a petition for a change of name under Article XXI of the Code of Civil Procedure.

 (d) A judgment of dissolution of marriage or legal separation, if made, shall